ChefPax

 How sprouts are grown

-Sprouts are germinated seeds grown entirely in water — without soil or light.
-They are typically ready in 3–7 days and consumed whole: seed, root, hull, and stem.
-Common sprout varieties include alfalfa, mung bean, and lentil.
+Sprouts are germinated seeds grown in high-moisture conditions and are typically ready in 3–7 days.
+They are often consumed whole: seed, root, hull, and stem.
+Common sprout varieties include alfalfa, mung bean, clover, and lentil.

 Nutrition: microgreens vs sprouts